bazel-contrib/publish-to-bcr/README.md

 Save the token as `BCR_PUBLISH_TOKEN` in your repository or org, under _Settings > Secrets and variables > Actions_.
 Alternatively, create a GitHub Actions deployment [environment](https://docs.github.com/en/actions/how-tos/deploy/configure-and-manage-deployments/manage-environments) and save the secret there, then set the name of the environment in the `environment` input of the reusable workflow.

+### 4. Consider whether to open the PR as a draft

+By default, pull requests are opened in draft mode.
+This is ideal for ruleset owners who host their repository in their personal account and use a personal access token.
+The BCR allows authors to click "Ready for review" as a way to approve the entry for merging, since GitHub does not allow an author to review their own pull request.

+When using a bot/machine user PAT to open the pull request, set `draft: false` on the reusable workflow.
+Otherwise, non-bot users will be unable to mark it as ready for review.
+Maintainers listed in `metadata.json` are allowed to approve the pull request.

 See an example of [release](https://github.com/aspect-build/rules_lint/blob/main/.github/workflows/release.yml) and [publish](https://github.com/aspect-build/rules_lint/blob/main/.github/workflows/publish.yaml) workflows working together in rules_lint.
 Example workflows are also included in the Bazel [rules template](https://github.com/bazel-contrib/rules-template/tree/main/.github/workflows).